-Johns Hopkins, UnitedHealthcare fail to reach deal over insurance coverage
+Johns Hopkins, Unitedhealthcare fail to reach deal over insurance coverage

 Watch CBS News

-Johns Hopkins and UnitedHealthcare failed to reach an agreement on insurance, impacting nearly 60,000 patients in Maryland, Washington, D.C., and Virginia.
+An insurance coverage agreement between Johns Hopkins and UnitedHealthcare expired Monday, impacting nearly 60,000 patients in the Maryland area.

 View CBS News In